-Lexical myths Lastly, there is vocabulary, where again there are many new roads to travel and myths to encounter.
+• Lastly, there is vocabulary, where again there are many new roads to travel and myths to encounter.
 Indeed, perhaps the largest myth to destroy is the 'poor relation' status that vocabulary has, especially when seen in comparison with grammar.
 We should never forget that it is in vocabulary that the bulk of the language actually lies.
-People have been excessively preoccupied with drawing the attention of teachers and students to questions of grammatical correctness, and persistently tend to undervalue the importance of vocabulary in language development and function.
+Those involved in developing the National Curriculum in this country have been excessively preoccupied with drawing the attention of teachers and students to questions of grammatical correctness, and persistently tend to undervalue the importance of vocabulary in language development and function.
 It is an unfortunate legacy of 200 years of pedagogical grammatical preoccupation backed up by half a century of theoretical linguistic preoccupation.
-To take just one example: people still grossly underestimate the size of the language's vocabulary.
-The most widely quoted figure is half a million words or so-an estimate based on the total headwords found in either the Oxford English Dictionary or Webster's Third New International Dictionary, which each contain around that number.
-What is forgotten is the limitations of coverage of both these works, as can be easily seen by an item-by-item comparison of sections of the two books.
+To take just one example: people still grossly underestimate the size of the language's vocabulary the most widely quoted figure is half a million words or so - an estimate based on the total headwords found in either the OED or Webster's Third New International, which contains around that number.
+What is forgotten is the limitations of coverage of both works, as can be easily seen by an item by item comparison of sections of the two books.
 You will find that less than half the vocabulary in the OED, with its historical and British dialect emphases, will be found in the Webster, and vice versa.
-And, to take a further example, the range of derivative forms (using prefixes and suffixes) which each recognizes is dramatically different.
+And, to take a further example, the range of derivative forms (using prefixes and suffixes) which each recognises is dramatically difference.
 The size of the English lexicon, accordingly, is much larger than we think.